manojk-imtech/viralrep/README.md

 - drugrepV_heatmap.ipynb - Python program to genrate the heatmap with identified repurposed drugs with their confofence score (s).

-- alluvial_plot.R - R program to generate highly user-friendly alluvial plot.
+- alluvial_plot.R - R script to generate highly user-friendly alluvial plot.

+-pathway_analysis.R - R Script to generate a heatmap of the top KEGG pathways involved in viral infection

 - data.zip - Input data of 14 epidemic/pandemic viruses used in analysis.